microsoft/WinDbg-Samples/TTD/docs/TTDLiveRecorder.h/ILiveRecorder_ScopedPauseRecording.md

 {
     TTD::ILiveRecorder::ScopedPauseRecording const pause{ pRecorder };

-    // Recording is definitely paused now.
+    // Recording (if any) is definitely paused now.
     // We can do stuff that we don't want in the recording.
 }